-Working with your dreams can be a powerful path to healing, self-discovery, and integration.
-Whether you're curious about a single dream or seeking ongoing support, these offerings are designed to meet you where you are.
+Dreams can be a powerful path to self-discovery, healing, and growth.
+Whether you’re looking for help with a single dream or seeking ongoing support, we can meet where you are on your journey.

-Small, supportive groups that explore dreams together in a safe and structured way.
+Small, facilitated groups that explore dreams together in a structured way.
 Gain insight from others while deepening your own journey.
-Dream groups meet once per week for 6 consecutive weeks.

-Private consultation for therapists, social workers, spiritual directors, and other helping professionals.
-Practice analyzing dream material and learn techniques for supporting clients and mentees with their dreams.
+Consultation and coaching for therapists, social workers, spiritual directors, and other helping professionals.
+Practice analyzing dream material and learn techniques for supporting your clients and mentees with their dreams.

 All services provided over Zoom.